ragineeguptta/DapperDemo-in-Console-Application/README.md

 # DapperDemo-in-Console-Application
-Creating Author Book CRUD Opration Using Dapper in C# Console Application and MS SQL
+Creating Author Book all Opration Using Dapper in C# Console Application and MS SQL